Artemmkin/infrastructure-as-code-tutorial/docs/10-kubernetes.md

 ## Kubernetes

 In the previous labs, we learned how to run Docker containers locally.
-Running containers at scale is quite different and a special class of tools, known as **orchestrators**, was created for that task.
+Running containers at scale is quite different and a special class of tools, known as **orchestrators**, is used for that task.

 In this lab, we'll take a look at the most popular Open Source orchestration platform called [Kubernets](https://kubernetes.io/) and see how it implements Infrastructure as Code model.